gokayumutlu/gokayumutlu/README.md

 - Currently working on Personal Web Site Project with .Net Core
 - I’m learning Spring & Docker
-- Next thing to learn will be Jenkins
+- Next thing to learn will be Redis & Jenkins
 - Long-term learning(and making projects) goal is Artificial Intelligence(Specifically Neural Networks)